 If you prefer staying at unique, independent hotels but still want to bring your fur baby with you, look into any of these pet-friendly boutique hotels, which go above and beyond in accommodating you and your four-legged family members.

 The Atlantic Hotel & Spa, Fort Lauderdale, Florida

 The Atlantic Hotel & Spa in Fort Lauderdale offers guests a VID (Very Important Dog) program.
 As part of the program, each dog gets a welcome bag complete with a reflective collar and wee-wee pads.
 A “Bark Bite” food menu is also available for dogs at the Florida hotel’s oceanfront restaurant, Wild Thyme Oceanside Eatery.
+Up to two dogs, at a maximum of 50 pounds each, can bunk with you for an additional fee of $150 each, per stay.
+Sadly, cats are not permitted to enjoy a beach holiday at The Atlantic Hotel.
 What should you feed your dog regularly?
 These are the dog food brands veterinarians feed their own pets.